jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 __JDI Dropdown annotation__

-For better use, JDI Light provides a __*@JDropdown*__ annotation to locate dropdown elements.
-This annotation can be used in cases when working with a complex element that may consist of more a complicated html structure.
-JDropdown annotation allows customise navigation of the web element inner structure by using annotation default methods.
+For convenience, JDI Light provides a __*@JDropdown*__ annotation to locate dropdown elements.
+This annotation can be used in cases when working with a complex element that may have a more complicated HTML structure.
+JDropdown annotation allows to customize navigation of the web element inner structure by using annotation default methods.

 <!-- ![Dropdown HTML](../../images/html/dropdown_html.png) -->